 State of Palestine

-Jarrar made these refrigerator magnets with the State of Palestine stamp design from his ongoing project especially for Disarming Design.
-They are produced in Khaled Fakhouri’s pottery factory in Hebron.
+Jarrar made these refrigerator magnets with the State of Palestine stamp design from his ongoing project especially for Disarming design from Palestine.
+They are produced in Khaled Fakhouri’s pottery factory in Al-Khalil–Hebron.

 - Khaled Jarrar (PS)

 With photographs, videos, installations, films, and performative interventions focused on his native Palestine, multidisciplinary artist Khaled Jarrar explores the sociocultural impact of modern-day power struggles on ordinary citizens.
 The everyday subjects of Jarrar’s reflective work are contextualised in ways that draw attention to the severity of the issues he examines, giving the political content of his art greater significance while underscoring the autobiographical nature of his chosen themes.
 Born in Jenin in 1976, Khaled Jarrar lives and works in Ramallah, Palestine.
 Jarrar completed his education in Interior Design at the Palestine Polytechnic University in 1996 and later graduated from the International Academy of Art Palestine with a Bachelor in Visual Arts degree in 2011.
 The following year, his documentary The Infiltrators (2012) won several accolades at the 9th Annual Dubai International Film Festival, and confirmed his importance in global cinema.